 Britta also maintains an active pro bono practice.
 Working with the Missouri Coalition for the Right to Counsel, she has effectively defended clients against felony charges; for example, she achieved a successful verdict for her client following a multi-day jury trial.
 She also has represented individuals and juveniles in all stages of family court proceedings and civil litigation, from initial hearings to mediation and appeals.

-While in law school, Britta refined her oral advocacy skills through the law school's trial competition—which she won and earned the “Best Oral Advocate" award—as well as the Federal Appellate Litigation Project.
-In that program, she handled all aspects of a prisoner’s civil rights appeal to the U.S. Court of Appeals for the Ninth Circuit, from drafting the opening brief and reply brief to delivering oral arguments before the court.
-Britta also participated in the law school’s legal clinic, where she handled all aspects of multiple criminal defense cases from charging to sentencing.
+While in law school, Britta refined her oral advocacy skills through the law school’s trial competition—which she won, earning the “Best Oral Advocate” award—as well as the Federal Appellate Litigation Project.
+In that program, she handled all aspects of an appeal to the U.S. Court of Appeals for the Ninth Circuit, from drafting the opening and reply brief to delivering oral arguments before the court.

 Publications and Presentations